RestartB/RestartBot-Legacy/README.md

 # RestartBot Legacy
-Legacy version of RestartBot by RestartBot.
+Legacy version of RestartBot by Restart.

 ## Notice
 > [!IMPORTANT]